Indecomposability for differential algebraic groups: Stabilizers and fields of definition

-Next, we develop the notion of stabilizers of types in the differential algebraic setting.
-The basic setup is taken from \cite{Poizat}, but the proofs of the results are easier or sometimes give more information in the setting of differential algebraic groups (as opposed to general stable groups or even $\omega$-stable groups).
-In this section, $G$ will be a differential algebraic group, that is, a definable group over $K \models DCF_{0,m}.$ For discussion of the categories, see \cite{PillayDAG}.
+In this section, we develop the notion of stabilizers of types in the differential algebraic setting and give some new bounds on Kolchin polynomials.
+The basic setup is that of superstable groups \cite{Poizat}, but the proofs of the results are easier or sometimes give more information in the setting of differential algebraic groups.
+In this section, $G$ will be a differential algebraic group, that is, a definable group over some differential field, $k$.
+For discussion of the category of differential algebraic groups, see \cite{PillayDAG}.
+Again, recall that we assume $K$ is a small differentially closed field containing $k.$ For convenience of notation, when writing elements of definable groups, we will write $g \in G$ even though $g$ may be a tuple when thinking of $G$ as a definable (i.e., embedded) set.

-\begin{defn} Let $p(x) \in S (K)$ be a complete type containing the formula $x \in G.$ All of the complete type we deal with will contain this formula.
-And we let $f(v,w)$ be a formula.
-Then, we let
+\begin{defn} Let $p(x) \in S (K)$ be a complete type containing the formula $x \in G.$ All of the complete types we deal with will contain this formula.
+Define